Sciri: Independent kingdom

-After the death of Attila, the Sciri, Heruli, Rugii and others joined Ardaric of the Gepids in a revolt against the Huns, winning a major victory at the Battle of Nedao in 454 AD.
+After the death of Attila, the Sciri, Heruli, Rugii and others joined Ardaric of the Gepids in a revolt against the Huns, winning a major victory at the Battle of Nedao in AD 454.
 In the aftermath, Edeko established a Scirian kingdom in the Middle Alföld between the Middle Danube and the Tisza rivers, which he ruled together with his sons Odoacer and Onoulphus.
 A man by the name of Edeko had previously been a trusted advisor of Attila, and this Edeko is generally believed to have been the same person as the one who established the Scirian kingdom.
 Edeko had served at one point as Attila's envoy to Constantinople, and once prevented an assassination plot against him.
 Edeko was probably not a Scirian himself, but was married to a Scirian noblewoman.
 He is believed to have been either a Thuringian or a Hun, or perhaps of mixed Thuringian-Hunnic ancestry.
 A Thuringian origin of Edeko is attested by Malchus through the Suda, while a Hunnic origin of Edeko is attested by Priscus.
 Goffart refers to Edeko as a Hun.
 Heather considers a Thurungian origin more specific and thus more likely.
 The Thurungi were also a Germanic people.

 In the subsequent years the Sciri competed with neighboring Goths, Gepids, Suebi and others for supremacy over the region.
 Three graves at Bakodpuszta in Hungary has been identified with the Sciri.
 In the nearby Sarviz marshes a magnificent treasure has been discovered, and this treasure has been linked to Edeko.

 Jordanes reports that the Sciri were allies of the Ostrogoths, but were encouraged by Hunimund of the Suebi to break off this alliance.
-In the 460s AD, both the Sciri and the Ostrogoths sought an alliance with the Eastern Roman Empire.
+In the 460s, both the Sciri and the Ostrogoths sought an alliance with the Eastern Roman Empire.
 Against the advice of his general Aspar, Emperor Leo I decided to help the Sciri.
-In 468/469 AD the Sciri made a surprise attack on the Ostrogoths.
+In AD 468/469 the Sciri made a surprise attack on the Ostrogoths.
 Although the Ostrogothic king Valamir was killed in this conflict, the Sciri were defeated.
 Valamir was succeeded as king by Theodemir, who subsequently went on the offensive against the Sciri, who in turn received support from the Suebi, Heruli and Sarmatians.
 In the Battle of Bolia, the Ostrogoths defeated a coalition of Roman-supported peoples, including Sciri, Heruli, Suebi, Sarmatians, Gepids and Rugii.
 Jordanes reports that the Sciri were dealt a severe blow in their conflict with the Ostrogoths.